andreigue/vex-123-for-parents/vex123_parent_guide.md

 And what happens if the robot does not encounter an object in front of it?
 Well, it will skip the lines after the "if", in this case, **play doorbell > turn left > drive 2 > turn around**.

 Now, what if you want the robot to execute something regardless of whether or not the "if" condition was satisfied.
 For example, at the end of it all, you want the robot to act happy, regardless of whether there it detected an object or not.
 To do so, we must incorporate the "end if" card.
 This card indicates to the Coder that the conditional sequence established by the "if" card has finished.
 Essentially, it closes off the conditional section.
-As a result, any actions placed after the "end if" card, such as "act happy," will be carried out irrespective of whether the initial "if" condition was met or not.
+As a result, any actions placed after the "end if" card, such as "act happy", will be carried out irrespective of whether the initial "if" condition was met or not.

 ![Sequence exercise 8-3](./figures/ex8-3-doorbell-happy.jpg)
 *The robot moves forward two tiles.
 If it finds an object, it rings the doorbell, turns, and moves away.
 Then, it acts happy, whether or not there was an object.*